Wedding Invitations in Bangalore: Digital, Printed & Eco-Friendly

 Other printing options include Commercial Street shops (slightly more boutique), Jayanagar and JP Nagar local printers, and online platforms that ship to Bangalore.

-Bangalore's environmentally conscious demographic has created genuine market demand for sustainable invitation alternatives.
+Bangalore's environmentally conscious demographic has created genuine market demand for sustainable alternatives — seed paper cards, recycled stock, and zero-waste digital-only strategies.

-The standout eco-innovation: wedding cards printed on handmade paper embedded with flower or herb seeds.
+The standout eco-innovation: wedding cards printed on handmade paper embedded with seeds — guests plant the card in soil and watch it sprout, a powerful metaphor for new beginnings.
+For example, Bangalore-based artisan studios like SeedPaper India produce plantable invitations with germination rates of 70 to 85 percent in the city's climate.
 After reading, guests plant the card in soil, water it, and watch it sprout.
 It is a powerful metaphor (new beginnings) and a practical zero-waste solution.

 Cost: ₹50 – ₹150 per card — more expensive than standard paper but competitive with mid-range traditional cards.
 Several Bangalore-based artisan studios specialise in seed paper stationery: SeedPaper India (Koramangala-based) and similar startups deliver custom-designed, plantable invitations.